theMethodolojeeOrg/Axon/README.md

 - Switching models = starting over contextually
 - Your interaction patterns—your *personalized training data*—evaporate with each conversation

 **The injustice:** You do the cognitive work of context-setting repeatedly.
-The AI learns nothing.
+Axon learns nothing.

 ---